Causal Emotion Recognition in Conversation: Context Saturation and Discourse-Marker Evidence: Methodology

 \subsection{Emotion-Specific Context Effects}

 While prior work on variable-length context focuses on \textit{how} to adaptively select context windows through speaker-aware modules \citep{zhang2023emotion}, we take a complementary approach: we systematically investigate \textit{what} patterns emerge when varying context length and \textit{whether} different emotions exhibit distinct context requirements.
+We present this analysis in Figure~\ref{fig:per-emotion-context}, framing the per-emotion performance--context trade-off through saturation behavior rather than the location of in-sweep maxima.

-To analyze emotion-specific effects, we compute per-class F1 scores at each context length from K=0 (utterance only) to K=200 (preceding turns).
-For each emotion, we report the context length at which F1 attains its maximum within the sweep range, and quantify improvement relative to $K=0$.
-We also determine the saturation point, defined as the minimum K at which 90\% of maximum improvement is achieved.
+To analyze emotion-specific effects, we compute per-class F1 scores at each context length from $K{=}0$ (utterance only) to $K{=}200$ (preceding turns).
+For each emotion, we report the context length at which F1 attains its maximum within the sweep range, and quantify improvement relative to $K{=}0$.
+We also determine the saturation point, defined as the minimum $K$ at which 90\% of the maximum improvement (within the sweep range) is achieved.
 All analyses are conducted across 10 random seeds.

-Our first finding is that performance saturates rapidly.
-As shown in Figure~\ref{fig:per-emotion-context}, 90\% of maximum improvement is achieved with K=30 for 4-way classification and K=10 for 6-way classification.
-These saturation points correspond to a small fraction of typical dialogue history measured in turns.
-This suggests that the immediate preceding context carries most of the predictive information for emotion recognition, and sophisticated adaptive selection mechanisms may offer diminishing returns for typical utterances.

-Our second finding reveals a dissociation between saturation timing and improvement magnitude.
-While all emotions reach saturation at similar context lengths (Kruskal-Wallis $H = 0.52$, $p = 0.91$; mean saturation K ranges from 43 to 61 across emotions), the magnitude of improvement differs dramatically across emotions (one-way ANOVA $F = 136.80$, $p < 0.0001$).
-Table~\ref{tab:context-improvement} presents the full breakdown.
-For 4-way classification, Sad shows the largest improvement (+22.31 percentage points), followed by Happy (+15.82\%p), Neutral (+10.77\%p), and Angry (+8.34\%p).
-This ordering is remarkably consistent in 6-way classification, where Sad again benefits most (+21.58\%p) and Angry benefits least (+9.43\%p), with Frustrated showing similarly low improvement (+8.73\%p).

-The context length at which each emotion attains its peak performance varies.
-For 4-way classification, Angry peaks at $K=10$ (10 preceding turns), whereas Sad, Happy, and Neutral peak at $K=130$--$140$ (130--140 preceding turns).
-In 6-way classification, Sad peaks at $K=200$, while Angry peaks at $K=60$.
-These patterns suggest that certain emotions are recognizable from immediate local cues, while others depend on accumulated conversational dynamics.

-We discuss the theoretical implications of these findings, including why arousal alone cannot explain the observed patterns and what this reveals about the linguistic expression of different emotions, in Section~\ref{sec:discussion}.